rofrol/easy_setup/README.md

 ### Browser

-When you see in console `JBoss ... started in`, open http://localhost:8080/xbg-ab-pa-web.
-If you see `JBoss ... started (with errors) in`, that's not good.
+When you see in console `Deploy took`, open http://localhost:8080/xbg-ab-pa-web.

 You have to login with SON04860, as this user can change privileges.